OPtimising Treatment for MIld Systolic hypertension in the Elderly (OPTiMISE)

-The study will take place in the 'real-world' setting of Primary Care (GP surgeries), where its findings would be used in routine clinical care.
-Participants will be patients aged over 80 who have well-controlled blood pressure and take two or more blood pressure lowering drugs.
+The study took place in the 'real-world' setting of Primary Care (GP surgeries), where its findings will be used in routine clinical care.
+Participants were patients aged over 80 who had well-controlled blood pressure and took two or more blood pressure lowering drugs.

-GPs, from up to 36 general practices, will identify patients suitable for the study and invite them to take part.
+GPs, from up to 36 general practices, identified patients suitable for the study and invited them to take part.
 The criteria to be included will be quite broad, rather than focussing on a narrow 'ideal' subset of the population.
-This means the results will be as generalisable to the wider population as possible.
+This meant the results are as generalisable to the wider population as possible.

-Patients who agree to take part will be randomly put into either the medication reduction (intervention) or usual care (control) groups.
+Patients who agreed to take part were randomly put into either the medication reduction (intervention) or usual care (control) groups.

-The medication reduction group will have one blood pressure lowering medication removed by their GP.
-They will then be shown how to measure their own blood pressure at home and asked to report to their GP immediately if levels rise too high in the following weeks.
-Those not willing to self-monitor will be asked to return to their GP for an additional safety visit after one month of medication reduction.
+The medication reduction group had one blood pressure lowering medication removed by their GP.
+They were then shown how to measure their own blood pressure at home and asked to report to their GP immediately if levels rise too high in the following weeks.
+Those not willing to self-monitor were asked to return to their GP for an additional safety visit after one month of medication reduction.

-Safety is a crucial part of this study.
+Safety was a crucial part of this study.
 Medication reduction will first be tested on a smaller number of patients to see if it is workable without risk to patients.
-Those individuals whose blood pressure rises beyond safe levels will be put back on the medication they were originally prescribed.
-In these situations, medication reduction will be deemed unsuccessful, but this approach will reduce the likelihood of any patient in the trial suffering adverse events as a result of medication reduction.
+Those individuals whose blood pressure rose beyond safe levels were put back on the medication they were originally prescribed.
+In these situations, medication reduction will be deemed unsuccessful, but this approach reduced the likelihood of any patient in the trial suffering adverse events as a result of medication reduction.

-If safe, up to 540 patients will be enrolled in the study.
+Over 540 patients were enrolled in the study.

-Although patients and GPs will know who is and isn't in the medication reduction group, the study will be run so that those analysing the data will not.
-This should minimise bias in interpreting the results.
+Although patients and GPs knew who was and wasn't in the medication reduction group, the study was run so that those analysing the data did not.
+This minimised bias in interpreting the results.

-The study will last for three months.
-We are hoping to see less than a 10% difference in the number of patients with safe blood pressure levels at three months between the two groups.
+The stud lasted for three months.
+We hoped to see less than a 10% difference in the number of patients with safe blood pressure levels at three months between the two groups.

-We will also look for differences between the groups in 'adverse events' (falls, heart attacks, strokes or death), as well as quality of life using standardised surveys (EQ-5D), functional independence and frailty.
+We also looked for differences between the groups in 'adverse events' (falls, heart attacks, strokes or death), as well as quality of life using standardised surveys (EQ-5D), functional independence and frailty.

 What we have found so far